 Section 56.
-NEWSPAPER ADVERTISING AND PRINTING: The Council shall advertise annually for the submission of sealed proposals or bids, from all newspapers of general circulation in the city, for the publication of all ordinances and other legal notices and matters required to be published.
+NEWSPAPER ADVERTISING AND PRINT-ING: The Council shall advertise bi-annually in each even-numbered year for the submission of sealed proposals or bids, from all newspapers of general circulation in the city, for the publication of all ordinances and other legal notices and matters required to be published.
 The newspaper to which such contract is awarded shall be known and designated as the "official newspaper."
 The rates for publishing public notices shall not exceed the customary rates charged for publishing legal notices of a private character.
+Contracts for advertising shall be awarded to the lowest, responsible bidder.
+(As Amended 1957)